kmccoy3/notes/topics/matlab_math.md

-These notes are transcribed from [MathWorks Reference Sheet](./extra/mathworks_reference.pdf)
+These notes are transcribed from a [MathWorks Reference Sheet](./extra/mathworks_reference.pdf)

 # Matrices and Arrays